How To Get Over Someone You Love Who Has Left You

 Nothing prepares you for that emotional punch in the gut when your one and only announces it's over, especially when you are still deeply in love with him or her.

 Initially you experience shock and disbelief, and you desperately try to convince your lover that it can't be true, it can't really be over.

-Later on, you might feel anger, jealousy, betrayal, and grief.
-All of these feelings are a normal part of the process of losing someone you love.
+As you're getting over a relationship , you might feel anger, jealousy, betrayal, and grief.
+All of these feelings are a normal part of the process of moving on from a relationship.

 But you wonder if you'll ever reach the point of feeling acceptance and inner peace.

 It seems impossible that the day will come when you can move past this person who still has your heart.